UK based Mindfulness Training

 What are the benefits of practicing mindfulness meditation?

 Mindfulness has been the subject of growing attention and interest in recent years, thanks to a rapidly expanding evidence base.
-This demonstrates it can be helpful for many mental and physical health problems, such as stress, anxiety, high blood pressure, psoriasis, IBS, CFS/ME (which has strikingly similar symptoms to Long-Covid), fibromyalgia and depression, in addition to promoting general physical and emotional wellbeing.
+This demonstrates it can be helpful for many mental and physical health problems, such as stress, anxiety, high blood pressure, psoriasis, IBS, CFS/ME (which has similar symptoms to Long-Covid), fibromyalgia and depression, in addition to promoting general physical and emotional wellbeing.

 Researched benefits of a regular mindfulness meditation practice include: